bbopt/NOMAD.jl/README.md

 The boolean `count_eval` defines if the evaluation needs to be taken into account by NOMAD.
 Here, it is always equal to true so every evaluation will be considered.

-Then create an object of type *parameters* that will contain options for the optimization.
+Then create an object of type *nomadParameters* that will contain options for the optimization.
 You need to define at least the dimension of the problem, the initial point *x0* and the types of the outputs contained in `bb_outputs`.

-    param = parameters()
+    param = nomadParameters()
     param.dimension = 2
     param.output_types = ["OBJ","EB"]
     param.x0 = [3,3]